 Saturday Night Live aired a new episode from Tom Hanks’ kitchen.
 As we’ve been saying even before social distancing forced this new normal, filming with your phone and adding just a bit of polish is all you need to create video effectively and affordably.
-(See our recent posts for tips and tricks about filming yourself)
+(See our recent posts for tips and tricks about filming yourself.)

-Host a Webinar:
+Host a Webinar

 A handful of our clients had conferences they were either hosting or planned to participate in postponed or cancelled outright.
 Live and in-person events are great avenues for informing clients and prospects about new technologies and capabilities, and they’re important in reengaging with customers in the sales pipeline.

 Events like this can be hosted with services like Zoom and can include large audiences and participants, especially with the right strategy while marketing the event.
 Use the ‘record’ function available with most hosts and download the full-length event that can be released to a larger audience.

-Use Your Free Time to Your Advantage:
+Use Free Time to Your Advantage

-Back to Basics:
+Back to Basics

-Sometimes a simple email or phone call to a customer you haven’t talked to since the crisis began will help reengage your relationship.
-Let them know you’re still there if they need anything as people turn to planning for life after lockdown.
+There are plenty of ways to re-engage a relationship.
+Sometimes a simple email or phone call to a customer you haven’t talked to since the crisis began helps.
+Let them know you’re still available if they need anything, as people turn to planning for life after lockdown.